matheusnsilva7/Todo-List/README.md

 Explore the live demo of the Weekly To-Do List app: [https://todolist-matheusnsilva7.netlify.app](https://todolist-matheusnsilva7.netlify.app)

-## Installation

-1. Clone this repository: `git clone`
-2. Navigate to the project directory: `cd weekly-todo-app`
-3. Install dependencies: `npm install`

-## Usage

-1. Start the development server: `npm run dev`
-2. Open your web browser and visit: `http://localhost:3000`

-## Contributing

-Contributions are welcome!
-To contribute to the project:

-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature/add-new-feature`
-3. Implement your changes and commit: `git commit -m "Add new feature"`
-4. Push to the branch: `git push origin feature/add-new-feature`
-5. Create a pull request explaining your changes.

 ## License

 This project is licensed under the [MIT License](LICENSE).